mdyhakash/gsap/README.md

 ### Projects -:

 1. **Project 1 Custom Cursor**
       - **Description** : I made custom cursor using gsap, the cursor while scale when you hover on the image you can try it yourself.
       - **Code**: In the Project 1 folder the code is given.
+2. **Project 2 Animated Navbar**
+      - **Description** : Made a animated navbar using gsap timeline.
+      - **Code**: In the Project 2 folder the code is given.
 <!-- will add more mini projects  -->

 ### Full Websites